How to Read RFID Tags with Your Mobile Phone?

 - Zebra RFID Mobile App: Designed for industrial and UHF RFID applications.

-What Types of RFID Tags Can Mobile Phones Read?
+What Types of RFID Tags Can Phones Read?

 Mobile phones primarily support high-frequency (HF) RFID tags, including:

-- NFC Tags: Commonly used in payments and access control.
+- NFC Tags: Commonly used in payments and automation.

-- Contactless Cards: These include credit cards and keycards.
+- Contactless Cards: These include ID cards and access control.

 Phones cannot read low-frequency (LF) or ultra-high-frequency (UHF) RFID tags, which require specialized hardware.